astrastefania/rust-servo-quantum-talk/README.md

-# "Rust, Servo and Firefox Quantum
+# "Rust, Servo and Firefox Quantum"
 ### The history through a personal tale

 This talk was offered during a Rust Night in Turin: